Vyškov: History

 The first written mention of Vyškov is from 1141, in a deed of bishop Jindřich Zdík.
 It was located on crossroads of trade routes from Brno to Olomouc and Kroměříž.
 In the first half of the 13th century, it was acquired by Olomouc bishops, who owned it for more than 600 years.
 In the mid-13th century, Vyškov was promoted to a town.

 Vyškov was fortified in the mid-14th century and the stone walls were built in the 15th century.
 During the Hussite Wars, the town was conquered and ravaged by the Hussites.
 The town recovered during the rule of bishop Tas of Černá Hora in the second half of the 15th century.
 In the 16th and early 17th centuries, Vyškov prospered and crafts developed.

 Vyškov was severely damaged by the Thirty Years' War.
 The town was twice conquered by the Swedish troops and in 1643 it was completely plundered.
 Only about a third of the houses and residents survived.
 Vyškov again recovered, and achieved the greatest development during the rule of Karl II von Liechtenstein-Kastelkorn in the late 17th century.
 He had rebuilt and extended the local castle and the castle garden.
 In that time, Vyškov earned the nickname "Moravian Versailles".

 In 1753, the town and the castle were burned down by a large fire.
-The castle never reached its past glory again, even though it was a meeting place of Emperors Alexander I of Russia and Francis II before the Battle of Austerlitz in 1805.
+The castle never reached its past glory again, even though it was a meeting place of emperors Alexander I of Russia and Francis II before the Battle of Austerlitz in 1805.
 After the Napoleonic Wars, the town expanded and the fortifications were partially demolished.

-Vyškov was one of the most affected towns by the World War II in the country.
+Vyškov was one of the most affected towns by World War II in the country.
 It was liberated from German control on 30 April 1945, but the German army merely retreated to the hills around the town and bombed it almost continuously until victory was declared on 9 May.

 A Jewish family in the town was first documented in the early 14th century, however, throughout history, Jews have been expelled from the town several times and a continuous settlement did not emerge until the mid-19th century.
-The Jewish community was established in 1891, but after it ceased to exist during the Holocaust during the World War II, it was not restored.
+The Jewish community was established in 1891, but after it ceased to exist during the Holocaust during World War II, it was not restored.

-Until the World War II, Vyškov belonged to the smaller Moravian towns, and Brňany, Dědice, Křečkovice and Nosálovice were separate municipalities.
+Until World War II, Vyškov belonged to the smaller Moravian towns, and Brňany, Dědice, Křečkovice and Nosálovice were separate municipalities.
 Hamiltony and Pazderna were administered as parts of Dědice, which had the title of a market town, and Nouzka was a part of Nosálovice.
 In 1941–1942, they all became administrative parts of Vyškov.
 In 1945, the secession of Brňany, Dědice and Křečkovice was rejected by the Local Committee of Vyškov.
 Efforts to make these parts independent continued in the following years, but unsuccessfully.
 Opatovice was incorporated into Vyškov in 1980; Lhota, Pařezovice and Rychtářov were incorporated in 1986.